steadman1/my-written-portfolio/README.md

 ## Too Long; Didn't Read
 Hi, I'm Spencer Steadman.
 Although I would encourage you to read my whole portfolio, since you're already reading this there's not much I can do to get you to do so at this point.
 So, I'm a self-taught software engineer and student at Virginia Tech with a portfolio spanning programming, graphic design, and 3D modeling.
 Over my five years of programming, I have cultivated a love for learning and creativity, resulting in a series of projects that showcase my skills in design and problem-solving.
 My passion, shown most notably in my [Swift projects]((#-my-swift-projects)) and my [interactive portfolio](#-my-interactive-portfolio-website-), lies in combining my technical skills with artistic creativity.

 My interests are as diverse as my skills, including music, computers, athletics, and creative writing, which complement my academic and professional endeavors.
-Through an [IT internship with Emsco Inc.](#it-internship-at-emsco-inc) and [extensive tutoring through my church]((#7-years-of-christian-arabic-tutoring-at-third-church-rva)), I've developed strong communication abilities and learned the value of teamwork in diverse environments.
+Through an [IT internship with Emsco Inc.](#it-internship-at-emsco-inc) and [extensive tutoring through my church](##7-years-of-immigrant-and-refugee-tutoring-at-third-church-rva), I've developed strong communication abilities and learned the value of teamwork in diverse environments.

-Some highlights of my portfolio include the development of my interactive portfolio website that effectively combines and displays my diverse technical capabilities, a suite of Swift projects that underline my full-stack development skills, and my impactful contributions through IT solutions and tutoring.
+Some highlights of my portfolio include the development of my interactive portfolio website that effectively combines and displays my diverse technical capabilities, a suite of Swift projects that underline my full-stack development skills, my winter internship with Emsco Inc., and my seven years of immigrant and refugee tutoring.
 Looking ahead, I'm thrilled about the future and eager to join a forward-thinking team, where my unique mix of creativity, technical skill, and passion for innovation can contribute to pioneering solutions.
 My journey has been a relentless pursuit of excellence, and joining your company represents a chance to apply my abilities at the forefront of technology, learning from the best to push the boundaries of what's possible.
 More about my journey and work can be found on my [LinkedIn profile](https://www.linkedin.com/in/spencer-steadman-642b38269/) and at [spencersteadman.com](https://spencersteadman.com).

 ## Contact Information